ed3894/Rock-Fall-/Report.md

 ## Abstract

-This project presents a cost-effective embedded system for real-time rockfall detection using TinyML on an Arduino Nano 33 BLE board with an integrated TinyML Shield.
+This project presents a cost-effective embedded system for real-time rockfall detection using TinyML on an [Arduino Nano 33 BLE Board](https://store-usa.arduino.cc/products/arduino-nano-33-ble?srsltid=AfmBOor4lODWf1WTLHpO6Rsf4GWOvRnjMUOSqRXO_J06y5ka-2iJ5dO2) with an integrated TinyML Shield.
 The system employs a 3-axis accelerometer and gyroscope to capture motion data, processed using neural networks trained via Edge Impulse.
 A 3D-printed enclosure was designed for housing the components, emphasizing ease of assembly with off-the-shelf parts.
 The dataset comprises 100 rockfall events and 231 background noise events, sampled at 100 Hz, with features extracted using FFT preprocessing.
-The system achieved 85% accuracy during testing and includes a flashing LED indicator for rockfall detection.
+The system achieved 86% accuracy during testing and includes a flashing LED indicator for rockfall detection.
 While the current design is not water-tight, a thin plastic bag was used for protection during testing.
 Future iterations aim to enhance durability and deployability in high-risk areas, incorporating renewable power sources and real-time alert systems.
 This project demonstrates a scalable and efficient approach to monitoring geological hazards.

 ## Metadata Overview